JessicaHelp/Healslut-Master/README.md

 		these, one only needs to set their sex to None
 	-	Added a feature to load presets that will come in handy once the LoL and OW premade rules are finished
+	-	Fixed bug where program would sometimes break when "End Hypno" was pressed.

 Version 1.4.4
 		--- Menu Functions